classgraph/classgraph/README.md

 # ClassGraph

 ClassGraph (formerly **FastClasspathScanner**) is an uber-fast, ultra-lightweight classpath scanner, module scanner, and annotation processor for Java, Scala, Kotlin and other JVM languages.
+ClassGraph provides a number of important capabilities to the JVM ecosystem:

-Classpath and module path scanning offers the inverse of the Java class API and/or reflection: for example, the Java class API can tell you the superclass of a given class, or give you the list of annotations on a class; classpath scanning can find all subclasses of a given class, or find all classes that are annotated with a given annotation.
+1. ClassGraph has the ability to "invert" the Java class and/or reflection API: for example, the Java class API can tell you the superclass of a given class, or give you the list of annotations on a class; ClassGraph can find all subclasses of a given class, or find all classes that are annotated with a given annotation.
+2. More generally, ClassGraph has the ability to build a model in memory of the entire relatedness graph of all classes, annotations, interfaces, methods and fields that are visible to the JVM.
+This graph can be queried in a wide range of ways.
+3. ClassGraph can create [GraphViz visualizations]((https://raw.githubusercontent.com/classgraph/classgraph/master/src/test/java/com/xyz/classgraph-fig.png)) of the class graph structure, which can help with code understanding.
+4. ClassGraph reads the classfile bytecode format directly, so it can read all information about classes without loading or initializing them.
+5. ClassGraph scans the classpath or module path using [hand-optimized parallelized code](https://github.com/classgraph/classgraph/wiki/How-fast-is-ClassGraph%3F), for the shortest possible scan times.
+6. ClassGraph is fully compatible with the new JPMS module system (Project Jigsaw / JDK 9+), i.e. it can scan both the traditional classpath and the visible Java modules.
+However, the code is also fully backwards compatible with JDK 7 and JDK 8.

-ClassGraph handles a large number of [classpath specification mechanisms](https://github.com/classgraph/classgraph/wiki/Classpath-specification-mechanisms) found in the wild.
-ClassGraph can scan the classpath and module path either at runtime or [at build time](https://github.com/classgraph/classgraph/wiki/Build-Time-Scanning) (e.g. to implement annotation processing for Android).
+6. ClassGraph handles a large number of [classpath specification mechanisms](https://github.com/classgraph/classgraph/wiki/Classpath-specification-mechanisms) found in the wild.
+7. ClassGraph can scan the classpath and module path either at runtime or [at build time](https://github.com/classgraph/classgraph/wiki/Build-Time-Scanning) (e.g. to implement annotation processing for Android).

-ClassGraph reads the classfile bytecode format directly for speed, to avoid the overhead of loading classes, and to avoid the overhead and side effects of initializing classes (causing static initializer blocks to be run).
-After scanning, you get a collection of wrapper objects representing each class, method, field, and annotation found during the scan.
-These can be queried in a range of ways to find classes matching given criteria, without ever loading the classes.
-You can even generate a [GraphViz visualization of the class graph](https://raw.githubusercontent.com/classgraph/classgraph/master/src/test/java/com/xyz/classgraph-fig.png).

-ClassGraph can scan both the traditional classpath and the visible Java modules (Project Jigsaw / JDK 9+), but is also backwards and forwards compatible with JDK 7 and JDK 8.
-ClassGraph has been [carefully optimized](#how-fast-is-classgraph).

 ## Documentation